Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 26 May 1941: Refuels at sea from tanker Spichern.

 11-13 February 1942: Operation Cerberus.
-Prinz Eugen leaves Brest with the battleships Scharnhorst and Gneisenau escorted by six destroyers for a dash through the English Channel.
-Group commanded by Vice Admiral Otto Ciliax.
-She expends over 5,000 rounds of AA ammunition, and fires some heavy shells at British destroyers.
-Reaches Brunsbüttel undamaged in the morning of the 13th.
+The Prinz Eugen leaves Brest with the battleships Scharnhorst and Gneisenau escorted by six destroyers for a dash through the English Channel.
+Group commanded by Vizeadmiral Otto Ciliax.
+She expends over 5,000 rounds of AA ammunition, and fires some 20.3cm shells at British destroyers.
+Prinz Eugen reaches Brunsbüttel undamaged in the morning of the 13th, then navigates the lock of the Kiel Canal, and makes fast in the north chamber.

-21 February 1942: The Prinz Eugen, as flagship with C-in-C of Battleships (Vice Admiral Otto Ciliax) on board, departs Kiel for Norway together with the heavy cruiser Admiral Scheer.
+21 February 1942: Operation Sportpalast.
+The Prinz Eugen, as flagship with the C-in-C of Battleships (Vizeadmiral Otto Ciliax) on board, departs Brunsbüttel for Norway together with the heavy cruiser Admiral Scheer and destroyers Richard Beitzen, Paul Jacobi, Hermann Schoemann, Friedrich Ihn, and Z25.

-October 1942: Repair work finished.
-Leaves for the Baltic.
+Mid-October 1942: Repair work finished.
+Subsequently leaves Kiel for the Baltic.

-9 January 1943: Leaves Gotenhafen for Norway together with the battleship Scharnhorst and three destroyers.
-Detected by British planes on the 11th, the group returns to Gotenhafen where it arrives on the 12th.
+09 January 1943: Operation Fronttheater.
+Leaves Gotenhafen bound for Norway together with the battleship Scharnhorst and destroyers Paul Jacobi, Friedrich Ihn, and Z24, all under the command of Admiral Otto Schniewind.
+Detected by British planes off Skagen on the 11th, the group returns to Gotenhafen where it arrives on the 12th.

-23 January 1943: Sails for Norway again with Scharnhorst but is detected one more time by British planes and returns to the Baltic.
+23 January 1943: Operation Domino.
+Sails for Norway again with Scharnhorst but is detected one more time by British planes and returns to the Baltic.

 29 February 1943: Captain Werner Ehrhardt takes over command of the Prinz Eugen from Captain Voß.